mohamedelabbas1996/coding-challenges-wc/README.md

 # coding-challenges-wc
 ## Description

-This project is a clone of the `wc` command tool, created as part of the coding challenges series by John Cricket.
+This project is a clone of the `wc` command line tool, created as part of the coding challenges series by John Cricket.
 The `wc` command is commonly used in Unix-like operating systems to display the number of lines, words, and characters in a file.

 ## Features